haddadnidal/.dotfiles/scripts/Readme_scripts.txt

+ ! hi
+ // done
+ ? really ?
+ todo this must be done
+ * this

 ##lock.sh
+// Done
 #script that takes a screenshot of the current desktop and make a background image for i3lock.
 ##!!need imagemagic "sudo apt-get install imagemagic"

 #clipboard_copy.sh
 ##a script that takes a file as input and copy its output to clipboard to paste
 ##!!need xclip "sudo apt-get install xclip"